 Periodontal Treatment

-Our experienced dental team offers a variety of treatments to help prevent and treat periodontal disease (gum disease).
-Regular check-ups and routine teeth cleanings can go a long way toward maintaining good gum health, and deep cleanings with root planing and scaling can treat gum disease that has already progressed to serious stages.
+Our experienced dental team offers a variety of treatments to prevent, treat, and manage periodontal disease, also known as gum disease.
+Regular check-ups and routine teeth cleanings can help maintain good gum health, and deep cleanings with scaling and root planing can treat gum disease, often reversing gingivitis and preventing the progression of periodontitis.
 Our office utilizes some of the latest techniques to provide you with the most effective and comfortable gum treatment possible.

-Buildup of plaque, genetics, and lifestyle choices can all contribute to the development of periodontal disease.
-When plaque accumulates on the teeth, the bacteria begins to break down the gum tissue surrounding the teeth, creating air pockets that permit more harmful bacteria to grow.
-In addition to causing harm to your gums, teeth, and bones within the mouth, your overall health can be compromised when this condition is allowed to progress untreated.
+Plaque buildup, genetics, and lifestyle choices can all contribute to the development of periodontal disease.
+When plaque accumulates on the teeth, the bacteria irritate the gum tissues.
+The gums pull away, leaving spaces called pockets that provide an ideal environment for harmful oral bacteria to grow.
+In addition to damaging your gums, teeth, and jawbone, untreated gum disease can compromise your overall health.

 Oral Cancer Screenings